Solirinai/UN_Tech_Over_Challenge_1/README.md

-This file contains code for the team SAFE demo on the solution to the Challenge 1 of the UN Tech Over Hackathon June 16 & 17, 2025.
+*This file contains code for the team SAFE demo on the solution to the Challenge 1 of the UN Tech Over Hackathon June 16 & 17, 2025.*
+**Title of Challenge: Unlocking Child-Centric Extreme Weather Intelligence: From Hindcasting to Forecasting, from Reaction to Proaction**

-Prepared by team SAFE Presented by SAFE (Storm Action For EveryChild):
+*Prepared by team SAFE Presented by SAFE (Storm Action For EveryChild):*

-Ngoc Tram Nguyen, Orsolya Horváth-Dudás, Rita Mateus, Shruthiveena Krishnamurthy,  Varvara Krechetova
+*Ngoc Tram Nguyen, Orsolya Horváth-Dudás, Rita Mateus, Shruthiveena Krishnamurthy,  Varvara Krechetova*

 Case Study: Bangladesh